lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Gutjahr, Paul, ed. _The Oxford Handbook of the Bible in America_.
 New York: Oxford University Press, 2017.

+Hall, David D., ed. _A History of the Book in America_.
+5 vols.
+Published in association with the American Antiquarian Society by the University of North Carolina Press, 2000--2010.

 Harrill, J. Albert.
 "The Use of the New Testament in the American Slave Controversy: A Case History in the Hermeneutical Tension between Biblical Criticism and Christian Moral Debate." _Religion and American Culture: A Journal of Interpretation_ 10, no. 2 (2000): 149--86. <https://doi.org/10.2307/1123945>.

 Hatch, Nathan O., and Mark A. Noll, eds. _The Bible in America: Essays in Cultural History_.
 Oxford University Press, 1982.